alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Interface Frequency Group: 0.250;0.875;1.249;0.625;2.749;1.749;1.999;2.499 Hz
 - Displacement Response Frequency Group: 0.125;0.250;0.375;0.500 Hz

 The key point of this record is that it shows both a large displacement response and clear interface work exchange.
 In the J panel, the Displacement Response Frequency Group is not randomly scattered.
 It is concentrated in a low-frequency sequence and forms a readable relationship with the Effective Isolation Frequency family.
-Therefore, RSN1164FP is a representative case of power-potential entering the interface and manifesting as large displacement.
+Therefore, RSN1164FP is a representative case of power entering the interface and manifesting as large displacement.

 ## Group3 Summary

-The significance of Group3 is that it extends QSM from pulse cases to non-pulse power-potential fields.
-Non-pulse ground motions are not without power-potential; the power-potential enters the system in a distributed field form.
+The significance of Group3 is that it extends QSM from pulse cases to non-pulse power fields.
+Non-pulse ground motions are not without power; the power enters the system in a distributed field form.
 When these distributed Frequency Groups are converted through the interface into the low-frequency displacement response of the isolation system, they may still produce extremely large displacement.

 ---

-# 7. Group4: Power-Potential Differences in Spectrally Matched Cases
+# 7. Group4: power Differences in Spectrally Matched Cases

 Group4 is the Spectrally Matched Group.
 It is important for this article because it directly touches a core issue in engineering design: if ground motions have already been adjusted to be similar in the response-spectrum coordinate, should their actual isolation displacement also be similar?